Institute on Medicare and Medicaid Payment Issues Call for Speakers

 - And much more

 To submit an idea for AHLA's Educational Content, please fill out the information on the form.
-AHLA values and seeks to advance and promote Inclusive, Diverse, Equitable, and Accessible (IDEA) participation within the Association.
-We are committed to having volunteers represent a broad cross-section of gender, race, ethnicity, religion, age, sexual orientation, gender identity and expression, national origin, and disability.
+AHLA values diverse, equitable, inclusive, and accessible participation within the Association.
+Guided by these values, the Association strongly encourages and embraces meaningful participation of all individuals as it leads health law to excellence through education, information, and dialogue.
 Different perspectives matter.
 Great topics often include speakers or authors from different backgrounds – private practice attorneys, in-house counsel, government representatives, consumer advocates, consultants, academicians, senior and junior – pairing up to present different views on the submitted topic.

 In-Person Conference proposal: